sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 * What is Barbican?

-* Packages for RDO (RPM Distribution of OpenStack) and SOC SUSE Openstack Cloud available now
+* Packages for RDO and SUSE Openstack Cloud available now

 * Secret Store Back-ends